ashryaagrdev/Hacktech/README.md

     - MongoDB
     - MongoDB atlas
     - Robo3t
-    - Webstorm
+    - Ebay developer tools
-    - Heroku ( for deployment )
+    - Google Cloud Platform ( for deployment )
     - REST API and Express
     - Postman ( testing of API endpoints)
  - I have worked with these individually for small taks while follwoing tutorials